Medically Reviewed by Dr P. E. Pancoast, MD

 In this article

 An enzyme called alcohol dehydrogenase works to break down alcohol as you consume it.
-First, it breaks it down to acetaldehyde, which is further broken down to acetic acid.
+First, it breaks alcohol down to acetaldehyde and then to acetic acid.
+It will be harder for your body to metabolize alcohol if you drink too much too quickly.

 Over 3 million people use BetterHelp.
 Their services are: